Ezekiel Chapter 18 Summary

 Discussion Questions for Ezekiel, Chapter 18

-1. What is the meaning of the proverb on sour grapes?
-How might the previous focus on communal groups such as the religious and political leaders be ignored by the individual citizens?
+- What is the meaning of the proverb about sour grapes?
+How might the previous focus on communal groups, such as religious and political leaders, be ignored by individual citizens?
 How does this proverb correct that thinking?

-3. Give some examples of how sins of the past affect the present?
+- Give some examples of how sins of the past affect the present.
 What is the difference between past sins affecting us and past sins bringing guilt?
-How should we respond to feelings of guilt as a Christian?
+How should we respond to feelings of guilt as Christians?

-4. Why is it not right to judge a person by the sins of a past generation?
-Gives some examples of this perspective today?
-How should we respond to sins or a bad reputation in our church's past?
+- Why is it not right to judge a person by the sins of a past generation?
+Can you give some examples of this perspective today?
+How should we respond to the sins or a bad reputation in our church's past?

-5. Ezekiel 18:23 offers an important message of grace in the midst of such strong language of judgment.
-How can we use a verse like this to defend the goodness of God from arguments that say he is only cold and condemning?
+- Ezekiel 18:23 offers an important message of grace in the midst of such strong language of judgment.
+How can we use a verse like this to defend the goodness of God from arguments that say He is only cold and condemning?
 How can we show that God's justice and goodness are connected?

-6. How is it that Israel considered God to be unjust?
-What does the text imply about how Israel felt about their own standing before God?
+- How is it that Israel considered God to be unjust?
+What does the text imply about how Israel felt about its own standing before God?

-7. Give some examples of how we place human standards of goodness or justice on God?
+- Give some examples of how we place human standards of goodness or justice on God.
 What is the problem with this thinking?
 How do we prevent this mischaracterization of God?

-9. How is it possible for Israel to "make yourselves a new heart and a new spirit (ESV)?"
+- How is it possible for Israel to "make yourselves a new heart and a new spirit" (ESV)?
 What is the purpose of this statement?
 How can we be encouraged by this statement?

-10. What is anticipated by the language of getting a new heart and new spirit?
-How does the work of Jesus fulfil this?
+- What is anticipated by the language of getting a new heart and new spirit?
+How does the work of Jesus fulfill this?

 Key Words/Phrase